So, we’ve built our WBS and determined our project schedule. We’re finally ready to start putting tasks into the View pane of the Microsoft Project.

 Once I got all my tasks in, I saved the file with a descriptive name because that’s how I roll.

-Now, I’ve got the first two steps of my project done in Microsoft Project 2010.
-I’ve defined a schedule and I’ve put my project tasks into the software.
+I’ve got the first two steps of my project done in Microsoft Project 2010.
+I’ve defined a schedule and put my project tasks into the software.
 This has been remarkably easy.
 I’m sure there has to be some big bad something lurking around the corner to make this whole thing a lot more difficult than it has been so far.

 Work is how much effort goes into making your task happen.
 It is generally something you can estimate based on previous experience with a similar effort: you know it’s going to take you about 20 minutes to shower in the morning because you’ve taken countless showers in your life; the work you calculate for the “cleaning self” task is 20 minutes.
 Work can be varied tremendously depending on how many resources you put into a task.
 The work estimate is the sum of how much time your resources put into the task: man-hours.
-If the work is the same no matter how many people you put on a task, it’s called “fixed work.”
+If the work is the same, no matter how many people you put on a task, it’s called “fixed work.”

 Your resources are your people working on a task.
-(Your resources can also be material resources, but for the purpose of this formula, your resources are the folks doing the work.)
-I know it’s going to shock you that if you have the same number of resources assigned to a task, it’s called “fixed resource.”
+(Your resources can also be material resources, but for this formula, your resources are the folks doing the work.)
+It will shock you that if you have the same number of resources assigned to a task, it’s called a “fixed resource.”

 For each task, you can only have one fixed thing.
 If your duration is fixed, your resources and work are fluid.
 If your task is fixed work, your resources and duration are likely to change as you alter the ratios.
 And so forth.